flintlib/arb/doc/source/fmpzi.rst

     optimized by performing approximate divisions.
     The *binary* version uses a (1+i)-ary analog of the binary GCD algorithm for integers [Wei2000]_.
+    The *shortest* version finds the GCD as the shortest vector in a lattice.
     The default version chooses an algorithm automatically.